 Key recommendations (for decision-making purposes) (Relating to programme implementation and financial matters)

 Parliament being a highly politicized environment it is good to have a consensus on the way forward from the Office of the Clerk though the activity is in the approved workplan.
-Negotiating dates for MP participation is quite a complex things as MPs are often pre-occupied with committee work or other constituency related work.
+Negotiating dates for MP participation is quite a complex thing as MPs are often pre-occupied with committee work or other constituency related work.

 Indicators Based Performance Assessment